sib-swiss/AWS-docker/README.md

 ## Container & volume infrastructure

+There are three volumes mounted to each container:

+- The volume `data` is mounted to `/data`.
+This volume is meant to harbour read-only data (e.g. raw data).
+- The volume `group_work` is mounted to `/group_work`.
+The group volume is meant as a shared directory, where everybody can read and write.
+- Each user has a personal volume, named after the username (output of `generate_credentials`).
+This volume is mounted to `/home/rstudio/workdir/` for rstudio, `/home/jovyan/workdir` for jupyter, and `/config/workdir` for vscode.

 Below you can find an example of the container infrastructure.
 Blue squares are containers, yellow are volumes.
 Arrows indicate accessibility.
-The data volume is meant to harbour read-only data (e.g. raw data).
-The group volume is meant as a shared directory, where everybody can read and write.

 ![container infrastructure](images/infrastructure.png)